prayForMyGod/Group-purchase/README.md

 # Group-purchase
-this project is created for an app for people buy or comment anythings.
+this project is created for an app in mobile for people buy or comment anythings. i will use frame of ssm to finish the project.